 You see, thanks to low interest rates, car loans were easily available.
 Now, as rates are rising, car sales are dropping.
 Not surprising whatsoever.

 U.S. Economic Outlook 2018: Odds of Recession Stack Up Higher

 Dear reader, understand that the U.S. economy flourished on low interest rates.
 Easy money caused stocks to go through the roof and made homes affordable.
 Consumer spending jumped.

 But you have to ask yourself what happens when interest rates go higher.

 Investors must remember basic economics, and that higher interest rates impact consumption.

-You see, consumption is really what drives the U.S. economy towards economic growth or towards slowdown.
+You see, consumption is really what drives the U.S. economy toward economic growth or toward a slowdown.
 When it comes to gross domestic product (GDP) calculations, for example, consumption makes up 70% of it.